TaygaHoshi/tt-project/Content/Spells.md

 # Spells
 Normally, magic and magical power is found all around the world of Sigil of Uchma.
-Some can store this magic in their body as an energy called mana.
-Normally, mana can't be used for anything as it has no effect.
-Shaping mana into a form to fulfill a purpose gives it different effects, and this shape can be remembered.
-Magicians are those who learn and keep track of these forms.
+Some can expand their inner energy out as structured magic.
+Shaping energy into a form to fulfill a purpose gives it different effects, and this shape can be remembered.
+Spell casters such as Magician learn and keep track of these forms.

 Spells are, simply put, known shapes and forms of magic.
 Spells need to be trained like a soldier trains with a weapon, and casting one requires a similar amount of muscle memory to martial arts.
-Similar to stamina, a magician has a definite amount of mana in their body.
-Mana is gained passively from the environment while sleeping or resting.
+A spell caster has a definite amount of energy in their body.
+Energy is gained passively while sleeping or resting.

 Spells are split into three categories.
 Each of these can be found in their respective list:
 1. [[List of Spells - Witchcraft|Witchcraft Spells]]